 Component costs, including labour, material and equipment costs, have been normalized.
-Material costs are considered on the basis of current market costs (base year).
+Material costs are considered on the basis of current (base year dates) market costs.
 Labour costs are based upon typical union labour rates, including benefits.

 The practice listed above is consistent with how an MPAC assessor would derive the reproduction cost new for any type of building.
-Due to the specialized nature of a brewery and due to recent litigation before the Assessment Review Board involving the estimation of reproduction cost new of a special purpose manufacturing plant, MPAC has opted to have a third party provide additional data to verify the costs estimated by assessors using ACS.
+Due to the specialized nature of a chemical manufacturing plant and due to recent litigation before the Assessment Review Board involving the estimation of reproduction cost new of a special purpose manufacturing plant, MPAC has opted to have a third party provide additional data to verify the costs estimated by assessors using ACS.